OSLA Award for Special Achievement

 Award Presentation Information

-• This award is presented at the OLA annual Super Conference at the end of the OSLA Annual General Meeting.
+• This award is presented at the OLA annual Super Conference.

 • At the presentation, an introductory speech will be delivered outlining the achievements of the award winner.